Martin A. Hansen: Resistance writings

 Hansen was deeply affected by the German occupation of Denmark during WWII and was active in the Danish resistance movement.
 During the occupation, he wrote anonymous articles in the then illegal publication Folk og Frihed (English: People and Freedom).
 When the publication's editors were arrested he took over, both writing and editing a large part of its contents.

 In the summer of 1944, Hansen had been living in a loft near Utterslev Mose.
 He referred to Utterslev Mose as "the bloody bog" (Danish: den blodige mose) because it was the site of many executions of suspected informants by the Danish resistance.
 To his dismay, Hansen was tasked with writing in defense of these executions, and he eventually published Dialogue on Murder and Responsibility (Danish: Dialog om drab og ansvar).
-The dialogue was an eleven-page debate between Socrates and his friend Simias which justified the executions of suspected informants, though it argued that those performing them should be brought to fair trial afterwards.
+The dialogue was an eleven-page debate between Socrates and his friend Simmias which justified the executions of suspected informants, though it argued that those performing them should be brought to fair trial afterwards.

 Dialogue on Murder and Responsibility was highly controversial, though it inspired many young members of the resistance.
 Hansen wrote in a 1945 journal entry that he believed at least two young men, encouraged by his writings, had been killed after taking up arms.
 It was published in Morten Korch's anthology, Der brænder en ild, along with works by other Danish resistance authors, such as Tove Ditlevsen, Hans Kirk, Ole Sarvig, and Halfdan Rasmussen.
 The anthology was originally published without naming its authors to protect their identities, though their names were released after the war.

 Hansen's participation in the resistance movement gained him notoriety, and he became a well known author within Denmark.
 After the end of the occupation, he continued to debate political ideas as an editor and writer for Heretica.
 In particular, he argued that the perpetrators of executions during the occupation should be held accountable in a court trial since the Danish government had been restored, but after the war ended the leader of the resistance movement, Frode Jakobsen, made an agreement with the newly reestablished Ministry of Justice which ensured that the executions would not be investigated by the police and the assailants would not be prosecuted.
 Hansen considered this an injustice and held himself partially responsible for encouraging the executions though his writing at the time.
 In response, he wrote The Guests (Danish: Gæsterne) a short story told from the perspective of an author who, like Hansen himself, had written a justification of extrajudicial killings.
 In the story, a man shows up on the narrator's doorstep with the body of a man he had executed.
 The visitor holds the author accountable for the man's death because he felt encouraged to perform the act after reading the author's work.
 Hansen had written The Guests in June 1955 while hospitalized, and because of his illness, he often lost consciousness while writing.
 He died just two weeks after he had finished the short story.